 Objective 1 – On-farm soil acidity remediation and prevention program

 Previous research from Great Plains has shown that boosting P fertilizer rates, particularly as band applications with, or near the seed, provides a short-term approach for mitigating developing soil acidity problems.
-Therefore, we will conduct on-farm small plot replicated trials at two locations to evaluate the impact of P fertilizer management on crop tolerance to acidity.
-These trials will be integrated with our cultivar-crop species trials discussed under Objective 3, and will include two lime management levels and four P rates (0, 20, 40, and 80 kg P2O5 ha-1).
-Grain yield, protein, and quality data will be collected from all plots, as well as early-season biomass samples.
-Treatments will be compared using ANOVA, and individual comparisons will be based on Fisher’s least significant difference (LSD).
-We find this approach to be a very producer adoptable practice in Montana where isolated areas of soil acidity exist within fields (a common occurrence).
-Additionally, producers regularly apply P fertilizer with their seed; and can easily vary their P fertilizer rates on-the-go with air seeders now in use.
+Therefore, we conducted on-farm small plot replicated trials at two locations to evaluate the impact of P fertilizer management on crop tolerance to acidity.
+These trials were integrated with our cultivar-crop species trials discussed under Objective 3, and included two lime management levels and four P rates (0, 15, 30, 60 and 90 lb P2O5/ac).
+Grain yield, protein, and quality data were collected from all plots, as well as early-season biomass samples.
+Treatments were compared using ANOVA and Fisher’s least significant difference test (LSD).

 Objective 2 – Buffer test and lime requirements

-Objective 3 – Canola, pea, barley, and wheat cultivars trials screening for pH tolerance /susceptibility (Dr. Carr will lead in cooperation with Dr. Engel and two participating producers).
+Objective 3 – Canola, pea, barley, and wheat cultivars trials screening for pH tolerance /susceptibility.

-We will identify canola, pea, barley and spring wheat (including several durum entries) cultivars adapted to Montana’s dryland agriculture for susceptibility and resistance to low pH and/or aluminum toxicity.
-Our approach here will be to embed replicated small plot trials inside of fields that have been identified as having production related problems due to soil acidity.
-Two locations will be identified with pH ≤5.2 on private farms in central Montana.
-The study will run for two growing seasons (2018 and 2019) and will consist of a minimum of ten entries per crop species and two pH management levels (-lime, +lime).
-Treatments will be replicated four times in a strip-split-plot design with pH management as main-plots, crop species as sub-plots and cultivar selection as sub-sub-plots.
-The four individual crop species will be seeded in separate areas.
-Individual plots (1.5 x 6.2 m) will be seeded with a small-plot cone seeder.
-The lime material used will be a fine-grind agricultural limestone (i.e. dolomitic limestone, 99.2% passing through a #100 sieve).
-This material was purchased this past-fall, hauled to our field sites in sacks (Figure 2), and spread to the +lime strips at 11.2 Mg ha-1. using the Stoltzfus wet-lime applicator (Figure 3) and with the participation of our cooperating farmers.
+We screened canola, pea, barley and spring wheat cultivars adapted to Montana’s dryland agriculture for susceptibility and resistance to low pH and/or aluminum toxicity.
+Our approach was to embed replicated small plot trials inside of fields that were identified as having production-related problems due to soil acidity.
+Two locations were identified with pH ≤5.2 on private farms in central Montana.
+The study ran for two growing seasons (2018 and 2019) and consisted of up to nine entries per crop species and two pH management levels (-lime, +lime).
+Treatments were replicated four times in a strip-split-plot design with pH management as main-plots, crop species as sub-plots and cultivar selection as sub-sub-plots.
+The four individual crop species were seeded in separate areas.
+Individual plots (1.5 x 6.2 m) were seeded with a small-plot cone seeder.
+The lime material was fine-grind agricultural limestone (i.e. dolomitic limestone, 99.2% passing through a #100 sieve).
+This material was purchased in fall 2017, hauled to our field sites in sacks (Figure 3), and spread to the +lime strips at 5 ton/ac using the Stoltzfus wet-lime applicator (Figure 4) and with the participation of our cooperating farmers.

 Objective 4 – Outreach to agricultural stakeholders, including evaluation